Rafe/code-warrior-questions/moderate/4/readme.md

-# Count 2s
+# Max with bit

-Write a method to count the number of 2s between 0 and n.
+Write a method which finds the maximum of two numbers You should not use if-else or any other comparison operator

+    Example
+    Input: 5, 10
+    Output: 10

 ##Powered by [CodeWarrior](http://code-warrior.herokuapp.com)